Security Testing Guide

 ScienceSoft

-Security testing launch and execution will differ depending on the testing scope and, consequently, on the testing type:
+The launch and execution phase will differ depending on the testing scope and, consequently, the type:

 • Vulnerability assessment.
 Duration: 1-2 weeks.

-• Running automated scans on the target software, networks or devices to identify existing vulnerabilities.
+• Running automated scans on the target software to identify existing vulnerabilities.

 • Manual review of scanning results to eliminate false positives.